arq5x/lumpy-sv/README.rst

         histo_file:<file name>,

 Histogram of observed library sizes for the sample.
-A script to generate this file is located in scripts/pairend_distro.py
+A script to generate this file is located in scripts/pairend_distro.py (NOTE: the output of this script is the breakpoint probability distortion, not the fragment size distribution)
 ::

         mean:<value>,